feldera/feldera/docs/tutorials/time-series.md

 `TS`, then any future records inserted to or removed from the table will have timestamps greater than or equal to `TS - L`.
 In other words, updates to the table cannot arrive more than `L` time units out of order.
+A lateness value of zero indicates that updates to the table arrive strictly in order, with each new update having a timestamp equal to or later than the previous one.

 The Feldera query engine uses lateness information to optimize the execution of queries.